Reduction (cooking): Evaporation of juice

-When the pot is continuously heated on the stove, the moisture in the sauce will naturally evaporate into gas due to the high temperature, allowing the soup at the bottom of the pot to dry.
+When the pot is continuously heated on the stove, the moisture in the sauce will naturally evaporate into gas due to the high temperature, allowing the liquid at the bottom of the pot to dry.
 This is the most basic way of harvesting juice, and all kinds of dishes are common.
 This requires that the ingredients have been cooked, the pot is opened and turned on high heat, as far as possible to boil the water, let the sauce concentrate, before the ingredients must turn off the fire.

 Harvesting juice with starch syrup

 The starch is dissolved in water, and when it is pasteurized, it can increase the consistency of the soup, and it is also the most commonly used way in Chinese cuisine.
 The general form of starching is to use too white powder or corn flour, starch and cold water in a bowl, then pour the starch juice into the pot, and mix well with the water in the pot.